 What are the requirements for admission to the music program at Kent State Stark?

 Students should first apply for admission to Kent State University at Stark.
 You must have a completed application and a completed FAFSA in order to be considered for admission to the music program.

 What do I do first if I want to be a music major or minor?

-After you have been admitted to Kent State University at Stark, you will need to take the music placement test, audition on your primary instrument or voice, and meet with an academic advisor on the Stark Campus about course enrollment.
+After you have been admitted to Kent State University at Stark, you will need to take the music placement assessment, audition on your primary instrument or voice, and attend First Step (new freshmen) or meet with an academic advisor on the Stark Campus about course enrollment.

 How do I take the music placement test?